1c-syntax/bsl-language-server/docs/en/diagnostics/IfElseIfEndsWithElse.md

-# Else...The...ElseIf... statement should end with Else branch
+# Else...The...ElseIf... statement should end with Else branch (IfElseIfEndsWithElse)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |